a-code-ninja/games/01-Pugilica/README.md

 * Taunt your opponent (optional) "Throw up thine fists sir, I mean to beat you!"
 * Roll both fist dice
-* For each fist with a glove showing play a 'land a blow' card from your hand
+    * If you get no hits, your turn ends
+    * If you get one hit you can play a card requiring one hit
+    * If you get two hits you can play a card requiring two hits or two cards requiring one.
-* Follow the instructions on the card
+* Follow the instructions on the cards you have played, resolving one hit cards before two hit cards.
-* If your opponent has no stamina left they are knocked out
+* If your opponent has no stamina left they are knocked out and the round is over.
 * Compliment you opponent on taking their lumps
 * End your turn